Portrait of Hylck Boner: Costume

 Unlike Hals' other wedding portraits of women, Hylck is wearing a sober Mennonite dress with very short wrist collars.
-Her dress is however made with detailed embroidery that indicate the expense of the cut.
+Her dress is however made with detailed embroidery that indicates the expense of the cut.
 Her millstone collar is noticeable for its extra tightly folded figure-eight loops.
 She wears her hair covered by a winged diadem cap that is edged with lace trim.
 She is not wearing any jewelry except for a wedding ring on her right index finger.
 Her ensemble is very similar to that of young Mennonite brides of Haarlem that Hals portrayed: